 Sports Physiotherapists are trained in assessing and treating sports injuries and getting people back to their active pursuits quickly.
 Sports physiotherapy involves making an accurate diagnosis of injuries that have occurred whilst playing sport or exercising.
 In the acute stage of an injury physiotherapy is focused on reducing pain and swelling.
 This is followed by techniques to assist speeding the healing process and getting you moving again.

-Pilates is a type of low impact exercise that is great for improving posture, strength, flexibility and for rehabilitating injuries.
-At Fleurieu Physiotherapy & Wellness our Pilates trained physiotherapists equipment based clinical Pilates classes.
+Our group exercise therapy programs incorporate low impact exercises that are great for improving posture, strength, flexibility and for rehabilitating injuries.
+At Fleurieu Physiotherapy & Wellness our physiotherapists use specialized equipment such as reformers and a trapeze table to provide low impact exercise options for all clients.
 Exercises are performed in a variety of postures including supine, side lie, kneeling, all fours and standing.
-Specialised Pilates equipment such as reformers and a trapeze table are used which provide low impact resistance for all exercises performed.

 As we get older our body changes, meaning our healthcare needs also change.
 Aged Care Physiotherapists are experts in assessing and treating the elderly with a focus on keeping them active, managing pain and reducing falls.
 Just because someone is older does not mean that they should have to have pain or be inactive.
 Physiotherapists at Fleurieu Physiotherapy & Wellness provide services to older clients in the clinic, in their homes and also in residential aged care facilities.